At Western Reserve Hospital, we are 100 percent patient centered.

 Because it is important for healthcare providers to promote a healthy environment and lifestyle, Western Reserve Hospital has a nicotine-free hiring policy.
 Newly hired employees are tested for nicotine as part of a pre-employment panel of medical tests.
 Western Reserve Hospital will not hire applicants who test positive for nicotine use.

-Those interested in volunteering can apply online below or call the volunteer department to request an application.
+Those interested in patient greeter volunteer opportunities can apply online below or call the volunteer department to request an application.
 Individuals are asked to provide two references, undergo a criminal background check and be interviewed.
-Once accepted into the program, volunteers are required to attend orientation and get a hospital-funded test for Tuberculosis.
-Volunteers must attend two mandatory trainings a year and may be asked to receive additional training depending on their assigned department.
+Once accepted, patient greeter volunteers are required to attend orientation, undergo a tuberculosis screening and be vaccinated against the flu during peak season.
+Volunteers must attend two mandatory trainings a year.

-Those interested in volunteering can click the link below to submit an online volunteer application:
+Click the link below to submit an online patient greeter volunteer application:

 To be recognized as having a caring and diverse environment exemplifying a satisfied and engaged workforce and community.